Al Harris (cornerback): 2000

 The Philadelphia Eagles entered the 2000 NFL season in their second season under head coach Andy Reid and second-year quarterback Donovan McNabb.
 Defensive coordinator Jim Johnson retained Troy Vincent, Bobby Taylor, and Al Harris at cornerback and Brian Dawkins at free safety, with Damon Moore replacing Tim Hauck at strong safety.
 In Week 15, Harris set a season-high with four solo tackles during a 35–24 victory at the Cleveland Browns.
 He finished the season with only 27 combined tackles (25 solo) and three pass deflections in 16 games and four starts.
-He held the starting nickelback position throughout the entire season with Bobby Taylor and Troy Vincent starting all 16 games at outside corner.
+He was starting at nickelback throughout the entire season with Bobby Taylor and Troy Vincent starting all 16 games at outside corner.

 The Philadelphia Eagles went from a 5–11 record in 1999 to an 11–5 record in 2000, finishing in second in the NFC East.
 On December 31, 2000, Harris appeared in the first playoff game of his career and recorded two solo tackles and had one pass break-up as the Eagles routed the Tampa Bay Buccaneers at Veterans Stadium 3–21 in the NFC Wild-Card Game.
 They were eliminated from the playoffs the following week after losing 10–20 at the New York Giants in the Divisional Round.

 2001

 He returned as the primary nickelback in 2001 and remained as the third cornerback on the depth chart behind Troy Vincent and Bobby Taylor.
-On September 30, 2001, Harris recorded two solo tackles, set a season-high with three pass deflections, and intercepted a pass by Anthony Wright to wide receiver Joey Galloway as the Eagles routed the Dallas Cowboys 18–40.
-In Week 12, he made two solo tackles, had one pass break-up, and secured a 23–10 victory at the Kansas City Chiefs by intercepting a pass by Trent Green to wide receiver Larry Parker with 3:09 remaining.
+On September 30, 2001, Harris recorded two solo tackles, three pass deflections, and intercepted a pass by Anthony Wright to wide receiver Joey Galloway as the Eagles routed the Dallas Cowboys 18–40.
+In Week 12, he made two solo tackles, had one pass breakup, and secured a 23–10 victory at the Kansas City Chiefs by intercepting a pass by Trent Green to wide receiver Larry Parker with 3:09 remaining.
 He finished the season with 22 combined tackles (20 solo), 12 pass deflections, and made two interceptions in 16 games and two starts.